 - Undergraduate Level

-- College of Arts, Humanities and Social Sciences students complete a major in approved pathway departments (English, History/Political Science, Modern and Classical Languages).
+- College of Arts, Humanities and Social Sciences students complete a major in approved pathway departments (English, History/Political Science, Classics - Latin for Teachers).

 - Post-Baccalaureate Level

 School of Education and Human Development students must